fruegger/aoc/README.md

 	}
 }
 ```
 Quick, memory saving, ugly as sin; love it.
+All in 73 lines of code inluding all boilerplate... a lovely nectar of code stupidity.